doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 No more flat, overlit interiors: these two mods do all the visual heavy-lifting and dramatically improve the look of the game by tweaking lighting values.
 Universal compatibility (they work with everything).
 1. [Let There Be Darkness](https://www.nexusmods.com/morrowind/mods/47912?)
 1. [Weather Adjuster](https://www.nexusmods.com/morrowind/mods/46816?)
-	- Post-installation: disable "XE Sky Variations.esp" in your load order (Weather Adjuster supersedes it, and there are small incompatibilities)
 1. [MGG Weather Darker Nights](https://www.nexusmods.com/morrowind/mods/47141?)

 ## VFX